-This crockpot carnitas is so simple to make and packed with flavors.
+This crockpot carnitas recipe is so simple to make and it’s packed with flavors.
 They’re Paleo, Whole30 friendly, Gluten-free, Keto-friendly, and the easy-to-find pork shoulder is light on your wallet as well.
 So tender and juicy, it’s like having Chipotle in your own kitchen, but better!

 I’m a sucker for the slow cooker, crockpot recipes because they just make life so much easier.

 You can put something in it at night and wake up to fresh warm breakfast, or put something in it in the morning before you go to work, then come home to a hearty dinner.